khalidrahmani/jaderp/doc/testing.rst

 Assertions
 ----------

-As noted above, OpenERP Web's tests use `qunit assertions`_.
+As noted above, Jad Web's tests use `qunit assertions`_.
 They are available globally (so they can just be called without references to anything).
 The following list is available: